Presentation: Teenager with cardiomyopathy

 - NHS England: National Genomic Test Directory

-- European Society of Cardiology: Guidelines for the diagnosis and management of hypertrophic cardiomyopathy (PDF, two pages)
+- European Society of Cardiology: 2023 ESC guidelines for the management of cardiomyopathies

 References: